-“I know how you feel.”
+Avoid: “I know how you feel.”

 Sympathy and empathy are great tools to help relate to someone who is struggling.
 But it has to be done carefully.
 Even if you have overcome a similar porn problem, saying that you know exactly what a recovering porn consumer is going through can invalidate their experiences.

-“I had no idea this was a problem for you.”
+Avoid: “I had no idea this was a problem for you.”

-While this statement isn’t exactly outright shaming, pornography consumers are used to hiding their habit from others, and this can come across as you seeing them differently now that you know about their problem.
+While this statement isn’t exactly outright shaming, pornography consumers are used to hiding their struggle from others, and this can come across as you seeing them differently now that you know about their problem.

 Related: 5 Signs That You May Have A Real Problem With Porn